-When trying to conceive (TTC), it’s easy to focus just on the woman’s health, but there are things men can do to optimize their fertility too.
+When trying to conceive (TTC), it’s easy to focus just on the woman’s health, but there are things men can do to optimize their fertility and sperm health too.
 After all, male factor infertility is responsible for about 50% of infertility cases.

-“We always recommend that men take certain vitamins while trying to conceive to maximize their fertility potential.
-There is a good body of scientific evidence that supplements such as Vitamin C, L-Carnitine, Coenzyme Q10, and Selenium can help improve semen parameters, and we recommend that all our men take them.”
+“We always recommend that men take certain male prenatal vitamins while trying to conceive to maximize their fertility potential.
+There is a good body of scientific evidence that supplements such as Vitamin C, L-Carnitine, Coenzyme Q10, and Selenium can help improve semen parameters, such as sperm mobility, and we recommend that all our men take them”

 A man's nutrition status may also play a role in pregnancy outcomes.
 For example, data suggests that adequate intake of a man's folate intake before conception may result in a longer pregnancy for couples who underwent IVF.”

 Reproductive Endocrinology and Infertility Fellow at UCSF Center for Reproductive Health

 “For the average man, there is no data linking supplements with improved fertility.
 Some studies show a benefit on outcomes and miscarriage rates for men in couples with infertility, but the quality of the studies is very poor.
 So what should men take to improvetheir fertility?
 Good care of themselves: don’t smoke, drink less, and exercise more.”

 Naturopathic Doctor with a Master's in Nutrition atHolistic Fertility Center in Berkeley, CA